Dee-Des/record_reviews/README.md

 Sincere thank you to the Code Institute staff team - special mentions Dillon McCaffrey, Tom Cowen and Mark Briscoe for their consistent encouragement and support throughout.

+Thank you also to my peers in Code Institute and to open‑source contributors.